victorr94/Sistema-automatizado-para-el-cuidado-de-plantas-Automated-system-to-take-care-of-plants-/README.md

 Once the different softwares have been loaded to the Arduino UNO board and to the ESP32 board the system will work autonomously.
 However, the final user also has access to a web platform and in this way can order the system to perform different processes.
 In the next part of this document the environment of the web aplication will be shown and the posibilities that it offers.

 To enter to the platform it is necessary to use any device with an internet connection.
 When the ESP32 board stars running it shows the IP adress associated to the platform.
-This adress should be copied to the browser of the device with internet connection.
+This adress should be copied to the browser of the device.

 ![](https://github.com/victorr94/Sistema-automatizado-para-el-cuidado-de-plantas-Automated-system-to-take-care-of-plants-/blob/main/fotos/Información%20ESP32.JPG)

 The first page that will be shown is frontpage.html.
-It is offered general information of the system and guests are invited to enter the platform.
+It offers general information of the system and guests are invited to enter to the platform.

 ![](https://github.com/victorr94/Sistema-automatizado-para-el-cuidado-de-plantas-Automated-system-to-take-care-of-plants-/blob/main/fotos/frontpage.html.JPG)